Amruthashenoy98/Amruthashenoy98/README.md

 # Hi there, I'm Amrutha 👋

 ## 💻 About Me
-I'm a highly motivated Data Enthusiast with a strong foundation in SQL, data analysis, and manipulation.
-My data journey started when I was working as an ETL tester for approximately 2 years where my day-to-day responsibilities included managing and analyzing data, and testing the ETL process to ensure data is consistent and accurate as per the business requirements.
+I'm a highly motivated Data Enthusiast with a strong foundation in SQL, data analysis, and data manipulation.
+My data journey began as an ETL tester, where I spent nearly 2 years managing and analyzing data, ensuring data consistency, and validating the ETL process to meet business requirements.

 ## 🔧 Skills
 - Programming Languages: Python, SQL